BYUCS452F2021/PennyTrax/pitch.md

 We do not have a relation database selected yet.
 We might possibly use MySQL.

 ### NoSQL
-We are open to recommendations and will be researching best options.
+We are open to recommendations and will be researching best options for a NoSQL database.

 ## Bolts